CREATING MEANING AND PURPOSE

 This unit affords you the opportunity to reflect on the meaning and purpose of your service experiences, and to articulate how your actions affect our community.
 As part of this process, we will consider the people and experiences that characterize your service and studies.
 We will also engage with the reflections of others to better understand our individual and collective responsibilities.

-- Read and comprehend complex literary and informational texts independently and proficiently
+- Read and comprehend complex information texts independently and proficiently.